 The best way to reach your fitness goals is to start with low-impact exercise so that no joint in your body is overworked.
 You don’t have to go to the gym to do this, as you can get a core, back, leg and total body workout just by using the right exercise equipment or walking a lot.

 Is a Rowing Machine Easy on Joints?

-Yes, in fact, some doctors recommend this type of exercise for patients in rehabilitation after surgery.
+Yes, in fact, some doctors recommend this type of exercise for patients in rehabilitation after surgery (learn more – rowing machine acl rehab).
 You wouldn’t do it right away, but after a month or so with a physical therapist you might be able to use a rowing machine as part of recovery after surgery and regain some strength.